dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 ### How it works?

 GPT is short for Generative Pretraining Transformers.
+GPT uses a combination of unsupervised pretraining and supervised fine-tuning.

 GPT training procedure consists of two steps: